Abolfazlsi/OnlineShop_API/README.md

 - you will see this url **`http://127.0.0.1:8000/`** ➡️ Enter this url in a **Browser** or test api apps, like **Postman** and **HTTPie**.

 - Aloso you can go to this url **`http://127.0.0.1:8000/api/schema/swagger-ui/`** for see all of the urls.

+- you can go to this url **`http://127.0.0.1:8000/admin/`** to enter the admin panel.(enter the phone and password you set in the previous step)

 ---